balderdashy/sails-docs/concepts/ActionsAndControllers/ActionsAndControllers.md

 > Note that machine-as-action provides actions with access to the [request object](http://sailsjs.com/documentation/reference/request-req) as `env.req`, and to the Sails application object (in case you don&rsquo;t have [globals](http://sailsjs.com/documentation/concepts/globals) turned on) as `env.sails`.

-At first, using a function may seem simpler and easier than declaring an action as a machine.
-But using a machine provides several advantages:
+Using classic `req, res` functions for your actions is the quickest way to start out with a new app.
+However, using Actions2 provides several advantages:

  * The code you write is not directly dependent on `res` and `res`, making it easier to re-use or abstract into a [helper](http://sailsjs.com/documentation/concepts/helpers).
  * You guarantee that you&rsquo;ll be able to quickly determine the names and types of the request parameters the action expects, and you'll know that they will be automatically validated before the action is run.